|

 1. How did the pagan

 Easter become intermingled with Christian traditions?
+The history

 of Easter exposes deep co-mingling of the Christian faith with the